 3. Make sure you have enough time to wait for the tailoring job to be done.
 Discuss the turnaround time with the shop.
 The shop should allocate time for fitting and for making adjustments to the suit/dress.

 4. Pay a small down payment first and then pay the bulk of the amount after the job is done.
 This is particularly important if you are not going to spend a lot of time in Hoi An.

 5. Most tailoring shops prefer US dollars (cash), but they also accept major credit cards like VISA and Mastercard.
 However, take note that they will charge you an additional amount (about 3 to 5 percent) if you choose to pay with credit card.

 How to find the cheapest rooms in Hoi An?

 Hoi An, like many of the other cities we have visited in Vietnam is loaded with solid budget and mid-range accommodation options.
 It also has a few upper-options as well.
-I would suggest using one of these three sites for your room bookings: www.agoda.com, www.hotelscombined.com or www.booking.com.
+I would suggest using one of these two sites for your room bookings: www.agoda.com and www.hotelscombined.com.

-We used www.agoda.com for our bookings during our stay in Hoi An and we were quite satisfied, but www.booking.com does offer a similar selection with comparable prices.
+We used www.agoda.com for our bookings during our stay in Hoi An and we were quite satisfied.
 Recently, we have been using www.hotelscombined.com more for our bookings because of their price comparison searches.
 Many of our readers who backpack in Vietnam use Hotelscombined.com because over the course of a few weeks they save some serious money.
 I hope that these suggestions can get you one step closer to finding the exact type of room you are looking for in historic Hoi An!